What are the thirteen types of English verb?

 – Provide expressions and examples of each type to help guide the reader toward accurate identification

-Now that Lessons 1 and 2 are completed, you should hopefully feel more confident about identifying English verbs and understanding their various functions.
-This third lesson on the subject next aims to explore and exemplify the thirteen different categories of verb that may be encountered either in every day speech or in academic writing.
+Now that Chapters 1 and 2 are completed, you should hopefully feel more confident about identifying English verbs and understanding their various functions.
+This third chapter on the subject next aims to explore and exemplify the thirteen different categories of verb that may be encountered either in every day speech or in academic writing.
 The following table briefly outlines these thirteen verb types, each of which will be discussed in turn and in detail.
 Please note that (a) these categories have been subdivided into general, binary, semantic (meaning-based) and syntactic (structure-based) categories, and (b) some verbs may be acceptable in more than one category:

 Both lexical and auxiliary verbs are considered to be general verb types as these are the broadest of verb classifications.
-In truth, every one of the remaining eleven types explored in this lesson could also be considered as being either lexical or auxiliary in nature, making these two classifications primary and most important.
+In truth, every one of the remaining eleven types explored in this chapter could also be considered as being either lexical or auxiliary in nature, making these two classifications primary and most important.

 Type 1: Lexical Verbs